 The Focus on Bridges Program began in fiscal year 2020.
-During this fifth quarter of the program a milestone of opening the 100th structure occurred on Dec.
-18, 2020.
+During this sixth quarter of the program, a total of 109 structures have been opened to traffic.
+An additional 13 structures were given the Notice to Proceed (Bridges in Progress) as part of the Bootheel Bridge Bundle Design Build project.
 The program will be complete when all 250 bridges have been awarded and opened.
 The number in progress for the early quarters is decreasing as early projects are completed.